Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Reasons Behind Failure of LLMs

 In Dialogue 1, speaker [A] says, \textit{``that's my Dad''}, using \textit{``Dad''} as a reference to identify a third person for the police officer [B].
 However, the models latch onto this keyword and misinterpret it as a term of address from [A] to [B], leading to the incorrect inference of a Parent-Child relationship.
 This failure leads the models to ignore clear cues (e.g., [B] being called \textit{``Officer''}) that contradict this interpretation.

-In Korean, this type of error is more pronounced because speakers often use addressing terms to refer to themselves.
-For example, a teacher might say, “Teacher told you to do this,” where “Teacher” actually refers to oneself.
-However, the model incorrectly interprets 'Teacher' as a third party.
+In Korean, this error is more pervasive because speakers often use terms of address to refer to themselves.
+For example, a teacher may tell a student, “The teacher (I) told you to do this,” where “the teacher” is a self-reference.
+However, models may misread “the teacher” as a third party.

-\paragraph{Failure to Aggregate Multiple Cues} Social reasoning requires the ability to identify multiple cues within the context and integrate them to arrive at a conclusion.
+\paragraph{Failure to Aggregate Multiple Cues} Social relationship reasoning requires the ability to identify multiple cues within the context and integrate them to arrive at a conclusion.
 However, models fail to integrate cues, especially when their combination is atypical.

 In Dialogue 2, GPT-4o identifies three cues: (1) A and B converse casually without honorifics, (2) the topic concerns work, and (3) B complies with A's instruction.
-The model places greatest weight on the last cue, interpreting the interaction as hierarchical and labeling them as supervisor–subordinate.
+The model places greatest weight on the last cue, interpreting the interaction as hierarchical and labels them as supervisor–subordinate.
 For Korean speakers, this is implausible, since subordinates are expected to use honorifics when addressing a superior.
 The absence of honorifics indicates the relationship is not hierarchical, but rather that of coworkers or friends.
-This shows that even when the models detect relevant cues, they are unable to prioritize and integrate them.
+This shows that even when the models detect relevant cues, they are unable to prioritize and integrate them within the social context.
+We provide original Korean scripts for Dialogue 2 in Appendix~\ref{appendix:qual_examples_original_k_diag}.

-\paragraph{Failure to Recognize Atypical Relationships} Models frequently struggle to recognize relationships that deviate from conventional or stereotypical patterns, such as non-hierarchical (equal) exchanges between parents and children or hierarchical conversation between married couple.
+\paragraph{Failure to Recognize Atypical Relationships} Models frequently struggle to recognize relationships that deviate from conventional or stereotypical patterns, such as non-hierarchical (equal) exchanges between parents and children or hierarchical conversations between married couples.

 In Dialogue 3, all human annotators agree on the parent–child relationship, yet the models reject it: \textit{``less likely since the conversation feels more peer-like rather than hierarchical or guiding''} (GPT-4o), \textit{``the casual tone and discussion about a crush imply a more peer-like relationship''} (Qwen-3-8b), and \textit{``if [B] is the parent, they might not discuss the girl in such a casual way''} (Llama-3.1-8b-instruct).
 Gemini-2.5-flash likewise dismisses the parent–child relationship, reasoning that B is a bachelor and A's parents are deceased, concluding it is not a traditional parent–child relationship, revealing a stereotyped conception of family roles.